Skip to main content

 Misleading Claims & Personal Attributes: March 2026 Crackdown

 March 2026 marked a significant escalation in Meta's enforcement of its misleading claims and personal attributes policies.
 While the core rules have existed since 2019, Meta's automated detection systems — now powered by multimodal AI — underwent a major update in Q1 2026 that dramatically increased the precision and speed of enforcement.
-Advertisers in health, wellness, and beauty verticals felt this shift immediately, with rejection rates spiking by an estimated 34% compared to Q4 2025.
+Advertisers in health, wellness, and beauty verticals tend to feel this shift most, and many report a noticeable rise in rejection rates.
+Meta does not publish exact rejection-rate figures, so any specific percentage should be treated as anecdotal.

 What Changed in March 2026: The update introduced three enforcement-layer changes that operate simultaneously: